adithyavit/lung_disease_cbir/README.md

 This is a read me file for the project named “comparison of lle and pca on local features for lung disease image retrieval”

+### checking the output
+open the files CBIRloadModel_lle_last_minute.ipynb to look at lle version of project outputs. open the files CBIRloadModel_pca_last_minuteVer2.ipynb to look at pca version of the project outputs.

 ### Pre-Requisites to run the project:
 1. Python 3
 2. Tensorflow for python